 Henriette D'Angeville or "The Fiancé of Mont Blanc"

 A daughter of the aristocracy, Henriette d'Angeville was also the granddaughter of a gentleman who was guillotined under the French Revolution.
-Like him a staunch royalist, she wore her own head on her shoulders.
-That didn't keep it from filling with lofty ideas, not the least of which was to ascend Mont Blanc, only a short distance from her family's chateau in Geneva.
+Though she was also a staunch royalist, she kept her own head on her shoulders.
+That didn't keep it from filling with lofty ideas, though, not the least of which was to ascend Mont Blanc, only a short distance from her family's chateau in Geneva.

 The project had been forming in her mind for a decade.
 After all, if a man could do it, why couldn't a woman?
 As mores raced quickly toward Victorian restraint and the squelching of what little influence women had boasted under the Enlightenment, Henriette was anxious to break away and prove to the world that a woman too could stand atop it.

 She nevertheless kept her thoughts to herself, aware that her greatest hurdle would not be the crevasses she'd have to cross or the walls of ice to scale, but the sexist stereotypes that could not only discourage, but prevent women from accomplishing exploits men would, it seemed, prefer to believe only they were capable of.